Tell me if this sounds familiar.

 Start a support group for people who have been through hardship.
 The American Cancer Society offers many all over the country for cancer patients, survivors, and the families of those it impacts.
 It’s a great way to establish your organization as an authority — making you the first stop for people in your group when they need further assistance with their issue.

-Landing pages are a crucial component of every non-profit organization’s marketing plan.
+post-click landing pages are a crucial component of every non-profit organization’s marketing plan.
 Have you had success using them?
 What challenges are you facing?

 If you have yet to see what they can do, create your first one free today!
 You can start from scratch, choose a template, or even upload your own customized template.
-Our flexible fully customizable landing page builder allows you the freedom to trick-out your page any way you like — so that you can receive maximum donations.
+Our flexible fully customizable post-click landing page builder allows you the freedom to trick-out your page any way you like — so that you can receive maximum donations.